 If you want to prepare some Montessori materials for a homeschool or preschool, a sensorial material that can be created easily and inexpensively is a set of sound cylinders.
 Last week, I wrote about another great DIY project: DIY Montessori smelling bottles.

 I had a DIY sound activity as the activity of the week in April with a cute Montessori-inspired Easter egg sound set.
 You can create a different sound set for year-round use for preschoolers in any environment.

-A Bohemian Education used jars with lids and wrapped the jars in red and blue fabric to create sound bottles.
+A Bohemian Education (post no longer available) used jars with lids and wrapped the jars in red and blue fabric to create sound bottles.

 Counting Coconuts purchased sound boxes.
 (The photo shows what the purchased materials would look like.)
 When writing about Montessori materials recently, Mari-Ann said she wishes she would have created her own.

 There are a number of other items you can use to create your own sound boxes (or basket):

 Carrots Are Orange used small cardboard jewelry boxes.

 Explore and Express used containers from cookie decorating sprinkles.